Towards Universal Soccer Video Understanding: Abstract

 \section{Abstract}

 As a globally celebrated sport, soccer has attracted widespread interest from fans all over the world.
 This paper aims to develop a comprehensive multi-modal framework for soccer video understanding.
-Specifically, we make the following contributions in this paper: (i) we introduce \textbf{SoccerReplay-1988}, the largest multi-modal soccer dataset to date, featuring videos and detailed annotations from 1,988 complete matches, with an automated annotation pipeline; (ii) we present the first visual-language foundation model in the soccer domain, \textbf{MatchVision}, which leverages spatiotemporal information across soccer videos and excels in various downstream tasks; (iii) we conduct extensive experiments and ablation studies on event classification, commentary generation, and multi-view foul recognition.
+Specifically, we make the following contributions in this paper: (i) we introduce \textbf{SoccerReplay-1988}, the largest multi-modal soccer dataset to date, featuring videos and detailed annotations from 1,988 complete matches, with an automated annotation pipeline; (ii) we present an advanced soccer-specific visual encoder, \textbf{MatchVision}, which leverages spatiotemporal information across soccer videos and excels in various downstream tasks; (iii) we conduct extensive experiments and ablation studies on event classification, commentary generation, and multi-view foul recognition.
 MatchVision demonstrates state-of-the-art performance on all of them, substantially outperforming existing models, which highlights the superiority of our proposed data and model.
 We believe that this work will offer a standard paradigm for sports understanding research.

 \textit{``Football is one of the world's best means of communication.
 It is impartial, apolitical, and universal."}

 \quad \quad \quad \quad \quad \quad \quad \textemdash\textemdash \textit{ Franz Beckenbauer (1945 - 2024)}